Probiotics for Stress and Anxiety

 However, sometimes the inflammation continues even though it is no longer needed.
 This is called chronic inflammation, and it can lead to damage to the host tissues.
 Chronic inflammation is observed in obesity, diabetes, cardiovascular diseases, and aging.

-Interestingly, there is evidence of inflammation contributing to symptoms of anxiety and depression.
+Interestingly, there is evidence of inflammation contributing to symptoms of anxiety.
 This suggests that combating inflammation might help with stress and anxiety for some people.

 Some probiotic strains are reported to have anti-inflammatory activity.
 The probiotics can interact with the immune system and help to reduce inflammatory responses therefore contributing to prevent further damages to the host.